oFrederic/Budgety/README.md

 OBJECTIF:

-- Build a mini interactive buget web site.
+- Build a mini interactive buget website, focusing on the javascript part.